Aliases for FZD7 Gene

 GeneCards Summary for FZD7 Gene

 FZD7 (Frizzled Class Receptor 7) is a Protein Coding gene.
-Diseases associated with FZD7 include exudative vitreoretinopathy and hepatocellular carcinoma.
-Among its related pathways are Signaling by GPCR and Pathways in cancer.
+Diseases associated with FZD7 include Hepatocellular Carcinoma and Exudative Vitreoretinopathy.
+Among its related pathways are HTLV-I infection and ERK Signaling.
 GO annotations related to this gene include G-protein coupled receptor activity and PDZ domain binding.
 An important paralog of this gene is FZD10.

 UniProtKB/Swiss-Prot for FZD7 Gene